eduvpn/documentation/FEDORA_VPN_SERVER.md

+# Fedora VPN Server

-This document describes how to install a VPN server on Fedora or CentOS.
+This document describes how to install a VPN server on Fedora >= 25.
-Installations are tested on CentOS 7 (PHP 5) and Fedora 25 (PHP 7).

 We will assume you will run on `vpn.example.org`, change this to your host name.

-Currently, [firewalld](http://www.firewalld.org/) is not supported due to its complexity.
-Please disable and/or remove it:

-    $ sudo dnf remove firewalld

 # Installation

 Enable the VPN repository:

     $ sudo dnf -y copr enable fkooman/eduvpn-testing

+Remove firewalld, we do not support it:

+    $ sudo dnf -y remove firewalld

 Install the required packages: